-In October 2006 and February 2007, TEPPCO executed a series of treasury rate lock agreements that extended through June 2007 for a notional amount totaling \$300.0 million.
-These agreements, which were derivative instruments, were designated as cash flow hedges to offset TEPPCO's exposure to increases in the underlying U.S. Treasury benchmark rate that was used to establish the fixed interest rate for debt that TEPPCO issued in May 2007.
+TEPPCO utilizes treasury locks to hedge the underlying U.S. treasury rate related to its anticipated issuances of debt.
+In October 2006 and February 2007, TEPPCO entered into treasury locks, accounted for as cash flow hedges, that extended through June 2007 for a notional amount totaling \$300.0 million.
 In May 2007, these treasury locks were terminated concurrent with the issuance of junior subordinated notes (see Note 11).
-The termination of the treasury locks resulted in gains of \$1.4 million, and the gains were recorded in other comprehensive income.
+The termination of the treasury locks resulted in gains of \$1.4 million, and these gains were recorded in other comprehensive income.
 These gains are being amortized using the effective interest method as reductions to future interest expense over the fixed rate term of the junior subordinated notes, which is ten years.
-The weighted average rate under the treasury lock agreements was approximately 4.6%.
-The actual coupon rate of the debt issuance was comprised of the underlying U.S. Treasury benchmark rate, plus a credit spread premium for its debt security.
-In the event of early extinguishment of the junior subordinated notes, any remaining unamortized gains would be recognized in the consolidated statement of income at the time of extinguishment.
+In the event of early extinguishment of the junior subordinated notes, any remaining unamortized gains would be recognized in the statement of consolidated income at the time of extinguishment.

-In June 2007, TEPPCO executed a forward treasury rate lock agreement that extends through January 31, 2008 for a notional amount of \$50.0 million.
-This agreement, which is a derivative instrument, has been designated as a cash flow hedge to offset TEPPCO's exposure to increases in the underlying U.S. Treasury benchmark rate that is expected to be used to establish the fixed interest rate for debt that TEPPCO expects to incur in 2008.
-The rate under the treasury lock agreement was 5.112%.
+In mid 2007, TEPPCO entered into treasury locks that extend through January 31, 2008 for a notional amount totaling \$400.0 million.
+These instruments have been designated as cash flow hedges to offset TEPPCO's exposure to increases in the underlying U.S. Treasury benchmark rates that are expected to be used to establish the fixed interest rate for debt that it expects to incur in 2008.
+The weighted average rate under the treasury lock agreements was approximately 4.56%.
 The actual coupon rate of the expected debt will be comprised of the underlying U.S. Treasury benchmark rate, plus a credit spread premium at the date of issuance.
-At June 30, 2007, the fair value of the treasury lock was a liability of \$0.2 million.
-To the extent effective, gains and losses on the value of the treasury lock will be deferred until the forecasted debt is issued and will be amortized to earnings over the life of the debt.
-No ineffectiveness was recognized as of June 30, 2007.
+At September 30, 2007, the fair value of the treasury locks was a liability of \$2.6 million.
+To the extent effective, gains and losses on the value of the treasury locks will be deferred until the forecasted debt is issued and will be amortized to earnings over the life of the debt.
+No ineffectiveness was recognized as of September 30, 2007.